 Along with adjusting the tension, make sure you use a sharp needle that is the correct size for the fabric you are using.
 Sometimes all I needed to do was change a dull needle and everything was fine.
 Look on the package for the information.

 I have made lots of fleece jackets and never had to change the stitch length or tension, and never had any problems, even with making buttonholes in the jackets.
 For making blankets, what I do is get two pieces of fleece the same size, lay them on top of each other, make sure all the edges are straight, then cut out a 3" square on each corner, then cut fringes 1/2" wide, by 3" long, all the way around.
-When done doing this, tie the two layers together using the fringes.
-These blankets are real popular in SD.

 I have been making fleece jackets, scarves, etc. If you use what they call tear away, I cut the tear away a 5/8" seam allowance size.
 I do this mostly for the seams.
 When done just tear away from finished project, keeps fleece from slipping or sliding for you.
 Also, with the fleece you may be able to use wash away, same as tear away only instead of tearing the extra sticking out wash away remains and you can wash it away.
 Also remember to never use fabric softeners or the dryer sheets on fleece as it will loose it's texture. thundeheart54